dnanexus-archive/parliament2/README.md

 ```
 > What's going on?

 This is a known error message caused by how we currently manage the conflicting pysam versions required for BreakSeq and SVTyper.
-We are currently working on a more stable solution.
+This issue should be resolved in v0.1.10.

 ### Tool versions